For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Hardship funding during the cost of living crisis

-The cost of living crisis has put even more pressure on students' finances, and the shortfall between Maintenance Loans and living costs is growing.
+The cost of living crisis has put even more pressure on students' finances, and unfortunately, Maintenance Loans often fall short of covering living costs.

 Thankfully, many universities have substantially increased their hardship funds – often doubling or tripling the total pot.